vigneshr2306/vigneshr2306.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+### <span style="color:#ff4703">short bio</span>

 Welcome to my personal website!
 It's currently under construction, so check back later! :hammer: :wrench:

 My name is Sundar Sripada.
+My most popular nickname is Sippy.
+People also call me Sips, Sundu, Sun-Sun, Sunz, and my least favourite, Sundi (as it rhymes with an expletive in the Tamil Language).

+I am an incoming Master's student to the [Department of Electrical and Computer Engineering](https://www.ece.utexas.edu/){:target="_blank"} at [The University of Texas at Austin](https://www.utexas.edu/).
+In the past, I've worked as a Research Intern at the [Robotics Research Center, IIIT-Hyderabad](https://robotics.iiit.ac.in/){:target="_blank"}, and as a Summer Research Fellow in the [Department of Electrical Engineering, IIT-Madras](https://www.ee.iitm.ac.in/){:target="_blank"}.
+In 2020, I completed my Bachelor's of Engineering in Electronics and Communication Engineering at [SSN College of Engineering](https://www.ssn.edu.in/){:target="_blank"} affiliated to [Anna University](https://www.annauniv.edu/){:target="_blank"}.

+Some of my hobbies include: reading (mystery & sci-fi), writing (I'm new to blogs!), tennis, and video games (mostly [Valorant](https://playvalorant.com/en-us/){:target="_blank"}).

+### <span style="color:#ff4703">research interests</span>

 I am passionate about research and engineering in the intersection of Robotics, Computer Vision and Deep Learning.
-Particularly, I am interested in applying learning-based principles to enable and improve perception tasks in robots.
+Particularly, I am interested in applying learning-based principles to enable and improve perception tasks in robots (and other applications).
+I am also into decision-making in autonomous systems, specifically using Model Predictive Control or Reinforcement Learning.

-I am an incoming Master's student to the [Department of Electrical and Computer Engineering](https://www.ece.utexas.edu/) at The University of Texas at Austin.
-In the past, I've worked as a Research Intern at the [Robotics Research Center, IIIT-Hyderabad](https://robotics.iiit.ac.in/), and as a Summer Research Fellow in the [Department of Electrical Engineering, IIT-Madras](https://www.ee.iitm.ac.in/).
-In 2020, I completed my Bachelor's of Engineering in Electronics and Communication Engineering at [SSN College of Engineering](https://www.ssn.edu.in/) affiliated to [Anna University](https://www.annauniv.edu/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.